Gonzaga’s bid for perfection begins with No. 1 overall seed

 Wichita State’s return to the tournament for the first time since 2018 couldn’t have gone down a bumpier road.

-The Shockers appeared to be headed toward a rebuild when seven players transferred from last year’s team and coach Gregg Marshall was fired just before the season started for allegedly verbally and physically abusing players.
+The Shockers appeared to be headed toward a rebuild when seven players transferred from last year’s team and coach Gregg Marshall took a buyout just before the season started after being accused of verbally and physically abusing players.

-Wichita State also had eight games postponed or canceled due to COVID-19 issues.
+Wichita State also had nine games postponed or canceled due to COVID-19 issues.

-The Shockers (16-5) rallied behind interim coach Isaac Brown, who was hired fulltime late in the season, to reach the American Athletic Conference title game.
+The Shockers (16-5) rallied behind interim coach Isaac Brown, who was hired full time late in the season, to reach the American Athletic Conference semifinals.
 A loss to Cincinnati led to some tense moments on Selection Sunday, but Wichita State made the field as a No. 11 seed and will open against Drake in the First Four.

 LOPING IN